lhmurphy/SEI-Project-4/README.md

 ### Database relationships

-Books to Location: Many to many
+* Books to Location: Many to many
-Books to Reviews: One to many
+* Books to Reviews: One to many
-Books to User: Many to one
+* Books to User: Many to one
-User to Reviews: One to many
+* ser to Reviews: One to many

 ### Filtering by location